oroinc/documentation/user_guide/activities_tasks.rst

   - *High*

   The field is by default set to *Normal*."
   "**Assigned To***","Choose the user, to whom the task is assigned.
-The field is by default filled with he user, creating the task."
+The field is by default filled with the user, creating the task."
   "Reminders","Defines if a message must be sent to the user defined in the *Assigned to* field with regard to the task.